 Where UVU students live: Most UVU students live in Orem, though many also live in Provo, Vineyard, American Fork, and other Utah Valley cities.
 The areas along University Parkway and near the UVX bus route are the most convenient for campus access.

 Average rent: Expect $400–$700/month for a shared apartment, $900–$1,300 for a 1-bedroom.
 Orem's west side and the Vineyard area offer the most affordable options.
-See our Orem Neighborhoods Guide and First-Time Renter's Checklist for detailed guidance.
+For a complex-by-complex breakdown of the best student apartments near campus, see our dedicated UVU Student Housing guide; for the search process itself, our guide to finding student housing in Provo & Orem walks through every step.
+See also our Orem Neighborhoods Guide and First-Time Renter's Checklist for detailed guidance.

 Transportation